Tips for Buying a French Chateau, Estate or a Mansion

 Buying a French chateau often feels like buying a piece of French heritage; imagine these castles were occupied by the nobility, by kings and queens – and by their mistresses.
 It’s a privilege to own part of the local landscape and to be the person responsible for its upkeep.

 When you first begin looking at buying a French chateau, the options can seem overwhelming.
 France is a large country with a long history, which means there are many properties to choose from.
-The good news is that prices can be affordable, if you know where to look and how to make the most of your budget and your currency transfers.
-To help you get started, here are our five top tips for buying a French Château:
+The good news is that prices can be affordable, if you know where to look and how to make the most of your budget and currency transfers.
+To help you get started, here are our five top tips for buying a Château:

 The Age of the Chateau

-There is huge variation in the age of French Châteaux, with some regions having many more ancient properties than others, where construction has largely been relatively recent and is often more elaborate.
+There is huge variation in the age of Châteaux, with some regions having many more ancient properties than others, where construction has largely been relatively recent and is often more elaborate.
 Each has its own character, and some will have been changed significantly over the years by previous owners.
 Consider what’s important to you: somewhere you can move straight into, buying a chateau to renovate, or perhaps something in between.
 Do you want the simpler, older character or the lavish touches of more recent tastes?

 Think about Land Size